MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Gradient Descent with Momentum.
   - <details><summary>Digest</summary> We adopt another perspective and first empirically show that gradient descent with momentum (GD+M) significantly improves generalization compared to gradient descent (GD) in some deep learning problems.
 From this observation, we formally study how momentum improves generalization.
 We devise a binary classification setting where a one-hidden layer (over-parameterized) convolutional neural network trained with GD+M provably generalizes better than the same network trained with GD, when both algorithms are similarly initialized.

-- Git Re-Basin: Merging Models modulo Permutation Symmetries. [[paper]](https://arxiv.org/abs/2209.04836)
-  - Samuel K. Ainsworth, Jonathan Hayase, Siddhartha Srinivasa.
-  - Key Word: Mode Connectivity.
-  - <details><summary>Digest</summary> We argue that neural network loss landscapes contain (nearly) a single basin, after accounting for all possible permutation symmetries of hidden units.
-We introduce three algorithms to permute the units of one model to bring them into alignment with units of a reference model.
-This transformation produces a functionally equivalent set of weights that lie in an approximately convex basin near the reference model.
-Experimentally, we demonstrate the single basin phenomenon across a variety of model architectures and datasets, including the first (to our knowledge) demonstration of zero-barrier linear mode connectivity between independently trained ResNet models on CIFAR-10 and CIFAR-100.

 - Synergy and Symmetry in Deep Learning: Interactions between the Data, Model, and Inference Algorithm. [[paper]](https://arxiv.org/abs/2207.04612)
   - Lechao Xiao, Jeffrey Pennington. *ICML 2022*
   - Key Word: Synergy; Symmetry; Implicit Bias; Neural Tangent Kernel; Neural Scaling Laws.